 We involve artists in our governance (with three artists serving as Directors on our Board).

-We are grateful to and support our artist advisory group, AIR Council, drawn from and representative of our membership.
+We are grateful to and support our artist advisory group, Artists Council, drawn from and representative of our membership.

 We give artists due profile in our advocacy, marketing and communications activity, involving and profiling them where possible and as appropriate.